Admission information

 ESTONIA

-Please pay attention to the fact that applications that have been mailed before the deadline, but do not arrive in Tartu by March 22, are not accepted.
+Please pay attention to the fact that applications that have been mailed within the required time but do not arrive in Tartu by the end of the 3-week period are not accepted.
 This also includes the proof of English language proficiency (see below)!

 Documents to be submitted

-2. Official copy of the Bachelor’s diploma or its equivalent and Diploma Supplement (transcript/mark sheet with grading scale) in the original languageb.
+2. Official copy of the Bachelor’s diploma or its equivalent and Diploma Supplement (transcript/mark sheet with grading scale) in the original language.

 3. Official translation of the Bachelor’s diploma and Diploma Supplement (transcript/mark sheet with grading scale) into English if the documents are not issued directly by the university, translations must be certified.
-Please read more about the correct translations here: https://ut.ee/en/content/country-specific-requirements
+Please read more about the correct translations here.

 NB!
-Applicants graduating in 2024 and having their diplomas issued later than application deadlines, please submit an application form and the most recent official Transcript of Records by the required deadline (electronically via DreamApply by January 5 and by regular post by March 22).
+Applicants graduating in 2026 and having their diplomas issued later than application deadlines, please submit an application form and the most recent official Transcript of Records by one of the application deadlines.
 Indicate in your online application, when you will receive all the required educational certificates.
-Applicants graduating in 2024 will be first offered conditional admission.
-Conditional admission is valid until the end of July, thus the degree certificate (or other relevant graduation documents) must be sent to Tartu by July 31, 2024, at the latest (but as soon as you receive it).
+Applicants graduating in 2026 will be first offered conditional admission.
+Conditional admission is valid until the end of July, thus the degree certificate (or other relevant graduation documents) must be sent to Tartu by July 31, 2026, at the latest (but as soon as you receive it).
 If you expect to graduate later, you cannot be admitted to the programme this year but are welcome to apply for the next year.

 4. Simple copy of the passport page stating the applicant’s personal particulars.

-• IELTS Academic: Overall mark of 6.5 and no section below 5.5.
-Copy of the test result is accepted, as it will be verified online by UT;
+- IELTS Academic: Overall mark of 6.5 and no section below 5.5.
+Copy of the test result is accepted, as it will be verified online by UT.
+See more information here.

-• TOEFL iBT® (Internet-based): minimum score 90.
-The revised TOEFL® Paper-delivered Test: minimum 22 for all subcategories.
-The University of Tartu also accepts the TOEFL iBT Special Home Edition test result, see further information here;
+- TOEFL iBT® (Internet-based): minimum score 90.
+The revised TOEFL® (more information: https://www.ets.org/toefl/test-takers/ibt/about.html).
+The University of Tartu also accepts the TOEFL iBT Special Home Edition test result; see further information here.

-• Cambridge English: C2 Proficiency (former Cambridge English: Proficiency (CPE)); applicants who have taken this Cambridge test must order their result to be sent to University of Tartu electronically through Candidate Results Online website;
+Applicants who have taken any of the mentioned Cambridge tests must order their result to be sent to the University of Tartu electronically through Candidate Results Online website.

 Please note that language certificates issued by other universities are not accepted!

-English language requirement is waived if an applicant can document any of the following:
+English language requirement is waived only if an applicant can document any of the following:

 The motivation letter should address the following: (1) Please describe briefly your previous study and work experience (if you worked in a team, please highlight what were your responsibilities, without exaggerating them), as well as your personality.
 What kind of job do you expect in the future?
 (2) With self-criticism regarding your experiences, explain your limits in analytical knowledge and skills in relation to your future job.
-(3) How the EACH program will help you in achieving your future tasks as a professional graduated with a master?
-(4) How did you get informed about the EACH program?
-Compare it to national or international programs.
-(5) Justify your choice for the first and second preference for study-track (i.e. Tartu-Uppsala, Tartu-Lyon, Tartu-Åbo), with relevant argumentation.
+(3) How the EACH programme will help you in achieving your future goals as a professional graduated with a master?
+(4) Justify your choice for the first and second preference for study track (i.e. Tartu-Uppsala, Tartu-Lyon, Tartu-Åbo), with relevant argumentation.

 We may contact you with additional questions concerning your motivation letter.